 People on both sides of the debate agree that it’s safer to watch a professional fireworks display than trying to shoot off fireworks yourself.

-Senate Bill 72 is currently in committee.Grab the FREE WDTN News App for iPhone or Android.
+Senate Bill 72 is currently in committee.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.